andrewrgoss/andrewrgoss.com/content/resources.md

 #### Big-O Notation Cheat Sheet
 This webpage covers the space and time Big-O complexities of common algorithms used in Computer Science.<br>
 <a href="http://bigocheatsheet.com" target="_blank">bigocheatsheet.com</a>

+#### Coding Interview University
+At a time where technology is outpacing the ability of many universities to update their course curriculum, many aspiring software engineers are seeking alternative forms of the education required to get a job.
+This is a popular complete computer science multi-month study plan to become a software engineer.<br>
+<a href="https://github.com/jwasham/coding-interview-university" target="_blank">github.com/jwasham/coding-interview-university</a>

 #### ComputerScience.org
 Great collection of resources for exploring different careers in tech.<br>